 4. Forget the End Goal

 Most people see orgasms as an exclamation point — the “ultimate goal” of sexual encounters.
 But if you’re really approaching your sex life with the sole focus of getting off, then you may likely be missing out on quality intimacy.
 The orgasm is not the only marker of good sex.
 Much like life, we should enjoy the “journey” rather than the destination.
 So next time—rather than hunting tirelessly for the sweet spot —focus on enjoying the body.
 Build trust through touch.
 Study the erogenous zones, and explore sensitive areas on the skin.
 During foreplay try covering up one of the senses or restrict limb movement and pay close attention to how it makes you feel.
 You want this to be an enjoyable experience for the both of you so pay attention to your partner’s non-verbal cues and body language.
 Rid yourselves of the pressure to get each other to climax, and enjoy the process of discovering new ways to engage in foreplay.
-You’ll be surprised with the findings.
+You’ll be surprised by the findings.

 5. Most Importantly Have Fun!